• Skip to primary navigation

 • After 10 minutes, add the spinach, cashew cream, garam masala, lime zest, and lime juice.
 If using fresh coriander, chop some of the stems and throw these in as well.
 Cook for a few minutes until the spinach has wilted, adding extra liquid as necessary (the cashew cream will really thicken the curry).

 • Once the spinach has wilted down and you're happy with the consistency, adjust the seasoning and serve with chopped fresh coriander leaves.
-This curry is great alongside boiled basmati rice or vegan pilau rice.
+This curry is great alongside boiled basmati rice or vegan pilau rice (see serving suggestions for more ideas).

 πŸ“Έ Recipe steps >